MultiCraft/repixture/mods/rp_mobs/API.md

 In case of a `singlestep` microtask, the execution order is simply `on_start`, `on_step` (once) and `on_end`. `is_finished` is not called.

+When a microtask finishes, it either ends in success or failure.
+The default is success.
+Setting the `success` return value of `is_finished` to `false` will finish the microtask in failure.
+If a microtask finished in failure, the task it contains will end, skipping the remaining microtasks. `singlestep` microtasks always end in success.

 The `statedata` field can be used to associate arbitrary data with the microtask in order to preserve some state.
 You may read and write to it in functions